jssteinberg/some-makeup/src/routes/style/index.md

 @import "makeup-style/src/fix.css";
 ```

 Focused and lean CSS fix: to prevent text and content from overflowing; to prevent the needed elements from affecting line-height <small>(excluding `button` and `inputs`)</small>; fixes for font rules, semantic styling and usability.
 This CSS is mandatory for avoiding breaking layouts, especially for narrow viewports, and for keeping a consistent typographic rhythm.
+Be confident in that '90s look if you will!

 </section>
 <section>